okta/okta-signin-widget/README.md

 ### Smart Card IdP

 **:information_source: EA feature:** The Smart Card IdP feature is currently an [EA feature](https://developer.okta.com/docs/api/getting_started/releases-at-okta#early-access-ea).
-This feature is only available for okta-hosted widget implementations.

 Settings for authentication with a Smart Card `X509` type IdP.

+- `certAuthUrl` *(required)* - The `url` property of the [MTLS SSO Endpoint Object](https://developer.okta.com/docs/reference/api/idps/#mtls-single-sign-on-sso-endpoint-object).
+The browser prompts the user to select a client certificate when this url is accessed.

 - `text` *(optional)* - Label for the Smart Card IdP button.
 By default, this value will be "Sign in with PIV / CAC card".

 - `className` *(optional)* - Class that can be added to the Smart Card IdP button.

+- `isCustomDomain` *(optional)* - Boolean that indicates if the request is coming from a [custom domain](https://developer.okta.com/docs/guides/custom-url-domain/overview).
+If omitted, it will indicate that the request is not coming from a custom domain.

     ```javascript
     piv: {
+      certAuthUrl: '/your/cert/validation/endpoint',
       text: 'Authenticate with a Smart Card',
-      className: 'custom-style'
+      className: 'custom-style',
+      isCustomDomain: true,
     }
     ```